 - C. The Registrant shall provide investment advisory services specific to the needs of each client.
 Prior to providing investment advisory services, an investment adviser representative will ascertain each client's investment objective(s).
 Thereafter, the Registrant shall allocate and/or recommend that the client allocate investment assets consistent with the designated investment objective(s).
-The client is permitted to, at any time, impose reasonable restrictions, in writing, on the Registrant's services. - D. There is no significant difference between how the Registrant manages wrap fee accounts and non-wrap fee accounts.
-However, as stated above, if a client determines to engage the Registrant on a wrap fee basis the client will pay a single fee for bundled services (i.e., investment advisory, brokerage, custody) (See Item 4.B).
-The services included in a wrap fee agreement will depend upon each client's particular need.
-If the client determines to engage the Registrant on a non-wrap fee basis the client will select individual services on an unbundled basis, paying for each service separately (i.e., investment advisory, brokerage, custody).
-Please Note: When managing a client's account on a wrap fee basis, the Registrant shall receive as payment for its investment advisory services, the balance of the wrap fee after all other costs incorporated into the wrap fee have been deducted. - E. As of December 31, 2023, the Registrant managed \$3,306,595,930 in assets, all on a discretionary basis.
+The client is permitted to, at any time, impose reasonable restrictions, in writing, on the Registrant's services. - D. As of December 31, 2024, the Registrant managed \$3,912,055,977 in Regulatory Assets under Management, of which \$161,551,480 was managed on a non-discretionary basis.